18 tips to cut your car insurance premiums

 10. Renew at the right time

-The best day to renew your policy is 26 days before it is due, according to the latest data from Go.Compare.
+The best day to renew your policy is 26 days before it is due, according to data from Go.Compare.
 The reason is that the price tends to increase the closer you get to your renewal date.

 Another reason why it’s great to lock in a price early is that insurers can change their prices at any time, and for seemingly no reason.
 You may be searching a price comparison site one day, see a good offer and go back to claim it a few days later to find the price has been hiked.